iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 </microformat>

 In Kotlin, it's possible to have a `null` value.
 Kotlin uses `null` values when something is missing or not yet set.
-Although it's useful to use `null` values in this way, you might run into problems if your code is not prepared to handle them.
+You've already seen an example of Kotlin returning a `null` value in the [Collections](kotlin-tour-collections.md#kotlin-tour-map-no-key) chapter when you tried to access a key-value pair with a key that doesn't exist in the map.
+Although it's useful to use `null` values in this way, you might run into problems if your code isn't prepared to handle them.

 To help prevent issues with `null` values in your programs, Kotlin has null safety in place.
 Null safety detects potential problems with `null` values at compile time, rather than at run time.